University of Central Florida: Rankings

-In the 2025 U.S. News & World Report rankings, UCF was tied for 117th in the National Universities category (tied for 57th among "Top Public Schools") and tied for the 15th most innovative school.
-In addition, U.S. News & World Report ranked the University of Central Florida as the 9th best in online bachelor's program in the nation in 2025.
+In the 2025 U.S. News & World Report rankings, UCF was tied for 117th in the National Universities category (tied for 57th among "Top Public Schools") and tied for the 15th "most innovative school".
+In addition, U.S. News & World Report ranked the University of Central Florida as the 9th best in online bachelor's program in the nation in 2025.Aviation Week Network also ranked UCF as the No. 1 provider of graduates to the U.S. aerospace and defense industry.U.S.
+News & World Report ranked UCF No. 1 in the nation for "homeland/national security and emergency management" programs in 2026, for the third consecutive year.
+Shanghai Ranking Global Ranking of Academic Subjects, UCF ranked No. 1 in the U.S. for "transportation science and technology".